 Bursera, Boswellia & Commiphora species

-Bursera and Commiphora require regular succulent soil mix.
-A little extra pumic (up to 50%) should be added to the soil of Boswellia.
+Bursera and Commiphora require regular succulent soil mix with 30-60% pumice or perlite.
+Extra pumice/perlite (50 to 75%) should be added to the soil of Boswellia to accommodate their large tuberous roots.
 If you want to bonsai your plant, underpot it and keep it trimmed back.
 If you would like to let it grow into a bush or tree, give it a large pot and regular fertilizer during the growing season.
-They enjoy more water than most succulents during summer, soaking them every few days is fine.
+They enjoy more water than most succulents during summer, soaking them every few days is fine as long as the soil does not stay soggy.
 They do best in bright light, but full sun should be avoided when they are young.
-Most species drop their leaves and go dormant during winter, so watering should be reduced at this time.
-Generally it is a good idea to keep them above 35° F, most Boswellia & Commiphora are a little more cold sensitive while Bursera fagaroides and B. microphylla are tolerant of very mild frost.
+Most species drop their leaves and go dormant during winter; we reduce watering at the end of summer to encourage this shift, we keep them dry between October and April/May — then we begin intermittent water as the temperatures warm, resuming a regular watering schedule once the plants leaf out.
+Generally it is a good idea to keep them above 35° F; most Boswellia & Commiphora are a little more cold sensitive, disliking temperatures much below 50° F, while some Bursera, such as B. microphylla, are tolerant of mild frost, especially once they’ve grown large.

 Delosperma, Aptenia and other spreading mesembs